trueMiskin/unstable-unicorns/thesis/3-related-work.md

 They normally cannot see other players' cards in hand and the order of cards in the draw pile.

 The game is a multi-agent environment.
 The game can be played with 2-8 players.
-About game can be thought of as a single-player environment and other players are part of the environment.
-This is true but we know the other players have the goal and the agent can build on this strategy.

 The game is stochastic.
-The cards themselves are deterministic -- all effects do not have a random component.
+The cards themselves are deterministic -- all effects have no random components.
 However, the order of cards in the draw pile is random.

 The game is sequential.
 The next game state is determined by the previous game state and the action of the players.